xadhoom/detectino-core/README.md

 * self

-Detectino Core is the software part that will run over a RaspberryPi B+ and handles all events sent by alarm sensors over CAN bus (intermediated by the Arduino Detectino piggy back board).
+Detectino Core is the software part that will run over a RaspberryPi B+ and handles all events sent by alarm sensors over CAN bus (mediated by the Arduino Detectino piggy back board).

 Core provides all the logic to handle alarms, trigger notifications